OrlandLleshi/CorePracticalProject/README.md

 #### Updated
 ![Updated](https://i.imgur.com/yFGBYwn.png)

+##### The project that I have chosen to embark on looks at enerating a random character name and background story for the user.
+Based on these two factors, an ending to the story can be generated and returned to the user.

 ## Planning Stage
 ##### Before the building of any project can begin, it is important to go through the planning stage of the project.
 The planning stage of this project consisted of a trello board with user stories and tasks, a small ERD that shows the tables used in this project and a risk assessment.